tapaswenipathak/Internship/README.md

 # Batches

 The initial interns round having interns per internship type will work from Sunday w/ me.
-Please keep the calendars open on Sunday for timeline setting.
+Please keep the calendars open on Sunday AoE for timeline setting.

 # Open Source Internship
 ----------------------